James Norwood: 2019–20 season

-Following promotion to League One with his beloved Tranmere Rovers, Norwood begrudgingly signed for the club's new divisional rivals Ipswich Town on 10 June 2019 on a free transfer, signing a three-year contract, with the option for a further year.
+Norwood joined Ipswich Town on 10 June 2019 on a free transfer, signing a three-year contract, with the option for a further year.
 He made his debut for the club on 3 August 2019, in a 1–0 win over Burton Albion on the opening day of the 2019–20 season.
 He scored his first goal for the club in a 2–2 draw with Peterborough United, on 17 August 2019.
 He scored five goals in six matches during the first month of the 2019–20 season, including a brace in a 5–0 away win over Bolton Wanderers at the University of Bolton Stadium.
 His form over the course of his first month at Portman Road earned him the PFA Fans' League One Player of the Month award for August.
 Norwood reached double figures for the 2019–20 season on 11 January 2020, netting his 10th league goal of the season in a 4–1 win over Accrington Stanley.
 On 21 February 2020, Norwood underwent surgery on his adductor, putting him out until April.
 However, due to the season being suspended in March and ultimately not restarting due to the COVID-19 pandemic, he made no further appearances for the rest of the season.
 He ended the season having scored 11 goals in 28 appearances, finishing as the club's joint top goalscorer.